• Skip to primary navigation

 • Adventure options must be pre-booked and paid for prior to start of the trip.
 Space is subject to availability.
 Some activities require experience.

-• Snowshoeing – no charge but sign-up required
+• Snowshoe – No charge but sign up required

 • All trips subject to possible fuel surcharge.